Pelissa2245/Tars.ai/README.md

 1-Give permissions for the installer run chmod +x start_tars.sh

 2-Install just type: ./start_tars.sh and wait until you hear "AI service Online"

+*Note* You may need to run the script twice!

 # Use of the AI